kibook/s1kd-tools/tools/s1kd-appcheck/README.md

 Specify the CCT to read conditions from.
 This will override the CCT reference within the ACT.

--c, --strict
+-c, --basic
-Check whether product attributes and conditions used by an object are declared in the ACT and CCT respectively.
+Only check that all product attributes and conditions are defined in the ACT and CCT respectively, without performing any other validation.

 -d, --dir &lt;dir&gt;
 The directory to start searching for ACT/CCT/PCT data modules in.
 By